Albany, New York: Climate

 Albany is in the humid continental climate zone (Köppen climate classification: Dfa), and features cold, snowy winters, and hot, humid summers; the city experiences four distinct seasons.
 Albany is in plant hardiness zone 6a near downtown and along the shore of the Hudson and 5b at its western end.
 Albany receives 40.7 in of precipitation per year, with 138 days of at least 0.01 in of precipitation each year.
 Snowfall is significant, totaling 59.4 in per season, but with less accumulation than the lake effect areas to the north and west, as it is farther from Lake Ontario.
 However, Albany is close enough to the Atlantic coast to receive heavy snow from Nor'easters and the city occasionally receives Alberta clippers.
 Winters can be very cold with fluctuating conditions; temperatures drop to 0 °F or below on nine nights per annum.
 Summers in Albany can contain stretches of excessive heat and humidity, with temperatures of 90 °F or hotter on nine days per year.
 Record temperature extremes range from -28 °F, on January 19, 1971, to 104 °F on July 4, 1911.

 Cityscape

 Neighborhoods

+Due to the variety of its communities, Albany is often called a "city of neighborhoods."
 The neighborhoods of Albany include Arbor Hill; Center Square, "[an] eclectic mix of residential and commercial [buildings], including bars, night clubs, restaurants, and stores"; Pine Hills; and the South End.